Overview

 VXLAN Encapsulation and Packet Format

-VXLAN is a Layer 2 overlay scheme over a Layer 3 network.
-It uses MAC Address-in-User Datagram Protocol (MAC-in-UDP) encapsulation to provide a means to extend Layer 2 segments across the data center network.
-VXLAN is a solution to support a flexible, large-scale multitenant environment over a shared common physical infrastructure.
-The transport protocol over the physical data center network is IP plus UDP.
+VXLAN is a Layer 2 overlay that operates over a Layer 3 network.
+It uses MAC Address-in-User Datagram Protocol (MAC-in-UDP) encapsulation to extend Layer 2 segments across a data center network.
+VXLAN supports a flexible, large-scale, multi-tenant environment over a shared physical infrastructure.
+The underlying transport protocol is IP and UDP.

 VXLAN defines a MAC-in-UDP encapsulation scheme where the original Layer 2 frame has a VXLAN header added and is then placed in a UDP-IP packet.
 With this MAC-in-UDP encapsulation, VXLAN tunnels Layer 2 network over Layer 3 network.